 6. Chia Seeds

 Chia seeds are essential for healthy hair because they deliver omega-3 fatty acids and promote circulation to the hair follicle.
 Remember, healthy fat reflects shiny hair, so you definitely want to add omega-3s to your daily routine.
-A little goes a long way; add 1-2 tablespoons to your morning smoothie to invigorate your hair.
+A little goes a long way.
+Add one to two tablespoons to your morning smoothie to invigorate your hair.

 Garlic is a potent and natural remedy for hair growth and blood circulation.
 When consumed, garlic can prevent plaque from blocking blood vessels by binding to cholesterol.
 This action improves blood circulation, especially to the scalp, which supports hair follicle health.